-- Ensure that relevant staff are informed and advised about appropriate action when a child is subject to a Child Protection Plan - Ensure that welfare records are kept securely and confidentially (locked and with limited access) - Ensure that safeguarding and child protection records are chronologically recorded, with significant incidents or events clearly highlighted.
-These records should be reviewed regularly and focus on outcomes for the child/children. - Ensure that records are transferred when a child changes school. - Ensure mechanism is in place to support the Designated Persons for Child Protection in specific regard to their welfare responsibilities e.g. weekly/monthly one to one meetings between the Designated and Deputy Designated Persons to offer mutual support. - Keep the school's SMT, Governors, Local Authority and SCSP informed about safeguarding and child protection issues as requested - Provide guidance to parents, children and staff about obtaining suitable support - Discuss with new parents the role of the DSP and the role of safeguarding in the school.
+- Ensure that welfare records are kept securely and confidentially (locked and with limited access) - Ensure that safeguarding and child protection records are chronologically recorded, with significant incidents or events clearly highlighted.
+These records should be reviewed regularly and focus on outcomes for the child/children. - Ensure that records are transferred, within 5 days for an in-year transfer or within the first 5 days of the start of a new term, when a child changes/transitions to a new school. - Ensure there is a mechanism in place to support the Designated Safeguarding Lead in specific regard to their welfare responsibilities e.g. weekly/monthly one to one meetings between the Designated and Deputy Designated Safeguarding Lead to offer mutual support. - Keep the school's SMT, Governors, Local Authority and SCSP informed about safeguarding and child protection issues as requested - Provide guidance to parents, children and staff about obtaining suitable support - Discuss with new parents the role of the DSL and the role of safeguarding in the school.
 Make parents aware of the safeguarding procedures used and how to access the safeguarding and child protection policy. - To arrange adequate and appropriate cover arrangements for any out of hours/out of term activities including onsite day care provision.

-4. The Governing Body
+5. The Governing Body

-4.1 The Governing Body has overall responsibility for ensuring that there are sufficient measures in place to safeguard the children in their establishment.
-It is recommended that a nominated governor for child protection is appointed to take lead responsibility.

-4.2 The nominated governor for child protection is:
+- 5.1 The Governing Body has overall responsibility for ensuring that there are sufficient measures in place to safeguard the children in their establishment.
+It is recommended that a nominated governor for child protection is appointed to take lead responsibility. - 5.2 The nominated governor for child protection is:

-NAME: Martin Petty
+NAME Martin Petty